Delicate operation shifts one-tonne rhino out of poaching hotspot

 The animal is one of hundreds to be moved from "hotspots" in South Africa's Kruger National Park where they are at risk from soaring demand for rhino horn.
 "Our priority is to move the animals from 'hot spots' near the boundary fence," said Markus Hofmeyr, the head vet for South African National Parks.

-While a public backlash rages against a Minnesota dentist who killed Zimbabwe's Cecil the lion [ID:nL5N109674], Hofmeyr's focus is not on wealthy big game hunters but on the poachers who killed over 1,200 rhinos in South Africa last year.
+While a public backlash rages against a Minnesota dentist who killed Zimbabwe's Cecil the lion, Hofmeyr's focus is not on wealthy big game hunters but on the poachers who killed over 1,200 rhinos in South Africa last year.

 That was a fourfold increase over 2010, due largely to increasing demand for rhino horn in newly affluent Asian countries such as Vietnam where it is prized in traditional medicine.

-Most of the poachers are drawn from neighouring Mozambique, which borders the Kruger and remains one of the world's poorest nations despite huge gas and coal finds.
+Most of the poachers are drawn from neighboring Mozambique, which borders the Kruger and remains one of the world's poorest nations despite huge gas and coal finds.

 South Africa is home to over 80 percent of the world's rhino population with over 20,000.
 About 5,000 of these are on private reserves, whose owners derive an income from ecotourism and legal hunts and could earn a new income steam if the ban on trade in rhino horn is ever lifted.